bonifield/splunk_on_security_onion/README.md

 # Splunk on Security Onion

 ### Updates
+- 11 May 2020
+	- updated the Sysmon config
+	- updated Sysmon install notes below (notably the removal of "-n")
 - 29 Feb 2020
 	- converted many evaluated fields to search-time extractions, added new fields, added new aliases, removed Splunk binaries from Sysmon (via config) and Security (via blacklists) logs, added winnetmon (Splunk binary) sourcetype to log all accepted inbound connections on a host
 - 11 Jan 2020